Shun Skywalker: Masquerade (2020–2022)

-R.E.D. and Z-Brats (2022–present)
+R.E.D. and Z-Brats (2022–2026)

 On January 12, 2022, Skywalker, Lee, Minoura lost the Open the Triangle Gate Championship against R.E.D.
 (Eita, H.Y.O and Kaito Ishida).
 During the match, Minoura accidentally hit him, after trying to protect himself from H.Y.O.
 After the match H.Y.O invited Skywalker to join R.E.D, which he accepted.
 However, Eita and Ishida were against his addition and Eita tried to expel H.Y.O, leading the rest of the group to turn against them and Skywalker to become the newest member of R.E.D.
 On February 4, the group was rebranded as Z-Brats in order to distance themselves from the concept of R.E.D. created by Eita.

 On February 20, Skywalker, BxB Hulk and H.Y.O participated in a tournament to crown the new Open the Triangle Gate Champions.
 At the tournament, they defeated Riki Iihashi, Ishin Iihashi and Takuma Fujiwara in the semi-finals, before losing to Natural Vibes (Kzy, Jacky "Funky" Kamei and Yuta Tanaka) in the final.
 On March 23, Skywalker, H.Y.O and SB KENTo made their Pro Wrestling Noah debut by attacking Alejandro, Daisuke Harada and Junta Miyawaki, before challenging them to a match at the Majestic event which took place on April 29.
 On May 5, at Dead or Alive 2022, Skywalker won the with Open the Twin Gate Championship with new stablemate and Diamante, defeating Dragon Dia and Yuki Yoshioka.
 On July 30, they lost their titles to Kung Fu Masters (Jason Lee and Jacky "Funky" Kamei).

 On November 6, at Gate of Destiny, Skywalker teamed up with, Kai and ISHIN and defeated M3K (Masaaki Mochizuki, Susumu Mochizuki and Mochizuki Junior) to win the Open the Triangle Gate Championship.
 On January 11, 2023, he became a double champion when he defeated Yuki Yoshioka to win his second Open the Dream Gate Championship.
 On March 3, 2024, Ishin, Kai and Skywalker, defeated D'courage (Dragon Dia, Madoka Kikuta and Ryoya Tanaka) to win the vacant Open the Triangle Gate titles.

+On June 4, 2026 at Rainbow Gate: Night 1, Shun confirmed that he would be leaving Dragongate to "ascend to the heavens".
+His Dragongate departure match was confirmed for the August 4 Korakuen event, where he'd take on Homare, who is the protege of Shun.
+On August 4, Shun defeated Homare in Shun's final match, and left Dragongate effective immediately.